The Interplay of Pauli Repulsion, Electrostatics, and Field Inhomogeneity for Blueshifting and Redshifting Vibrational Probe Molecules: Results

 \subsection{Inhomogeneous Field from a Point Charge}

 All intermolecular electric fields are inhomogeneous, and thus truncating Eq. \ref{eq:1} at the dipole level is only ever approximate.
 While ALMO-EDA analysis shows that the electrostatics component plays a large role in redshifting versus blueshifting, it does not tell us why the interaction varies so strongly for different probes.
 In general, the electrostatics component is determined by how the probe's charge density interacts with the electric fields generated by other molecules.
 These intermolecular fields may shift the frequency if the probe's charge density changes during the vibration.
-The intermolecular fields in hydrogen bonding environments are in general highly inhomogeneous, which has been implicated as important for blueshifting probes.\cite{lee2012vibrational, mao2019probing, kirsh2024hydrogen}.
-However, the relevance of field inhomogeneity has recently been called into question, in part because EDA calculations like ours indicate that Pauli repulsion is the primary contributor. \cite{blasiak2016vibrational, mao2019probing}
+The intermolecular fields in hydrogen bonding environments are in general highly inhomogeneous, which has been implicated as important for blueshifting probes\cite{lee2012vibrational, mao2019probing, kirsh2024hydrogen}.
+However, the relevance of field inhomogeneity has recently been called into question, in part because EDA calculations like ours indicate that Pauli repulsion is the primary contributor \cite{blasiak2016vibrational, mao2019probing}.

 We next seek to understand the probe's response to electric fields in situations without other intermolecular interactions.
 To isolate the effects of field inhomogeneity, we examine the response of the probes to the electric field generated by a point charge, whose field inhomogeneity increases as the point charge approaches the probe.
 Such a model has been used previously\cite{kirsh2024hydrogen}, but here we isolate the role of field inhomogeneity by changing the magnitude of the point charge to keep the field at the stretch's midpoint constant while varying its distance to the probe.
 We vary the sign of the point charge to account for whether the probe prefers to interact with atoms carrying partial negative or partial positive charges.
 As before, we keep the angle between the point charge and probe stretching mode linear except for (CH$_3$)$_2$CO; see Methods for complete details.
 We used the same probes as in Figure 2 with an additional one that redshifts when H-bonded (FH) and an additional one that blueshifts when H-bonded (benzene).
+We keep the fields small to avoid significant polarization of the probe, although some can still be seen in the nonlinearity present at larger field strengths.
+From Figure 3 we see that polarization of the probe only leads to greater redshifting.

 The results in Figure \ref{fig:fig3} show some commonalities and some differences in how the probes respond to electric fields.
 All probes that exhibit overall redshifting in hydrogen bonding environments (a-d) are similar in that they redshift in a homogeneous field which is further reinforced due to field inhomogeneity.
 The degree of shifting due to field inhomogeneity does vary for different probes, with (CH$_3$)$_2$CO experiencing a weaker redshift than the other probes, but the sign of the shift is consistent.
 The results in Figure \ref{fig:fig3}(a-d) provide a natural explanation for the electrostatics component computed from ALMO-EDA: all have large, negative electrostatics components because the redshift in a homogeneous field is further reinforced by field inhomogeneity.